 Parents who would like their child baptized should contact one of the pastors who will meet with them to talk through the meaning and rite of Holy Baptism.

 For youth and adults there is a time of education and preparation for baptism.
-Again, contact one of the pastors for information on that process of baptismal preparation.
+Again, contact usfor information on that process of baptismal preparation.

 The Easter Vigil, the night before Easter, is the best time in the whole church year for a baptism.
 Otherwise, in the Sunday morning worship assembly, baptisms are celebrated, for it is the congregational assembly that also promises to accompany and support the newly baptized.